justincaryk/novellia-pets/README.md

 - How and why you decided on the page(s) you built
 - What improvements you’d make if you want to build this for real

+DB:
+- pretty easily extend new record types by creating a basic many to many lookup table.
+- to extend just add private.record_type + add a new table

+- security
+  - admin has read only for all but pets.
+  - private.pet.owner_name
+    - added so admins dont need access to user records
+    - drawback is keeping those in sync -> used a function to do this
+    - note: there aren't actually db guards to prevent a user from updating directly, rather than using the provided provide. - considering a TODO

+  - admin has write for themselves only
+  - row level security with policies that do check on jwt
+  - adds an insert trigger to ensure users only insert pets/records which they own